AkiraDemenech/joguinhoC/README.md

-# joguinhoC: questionable little games
+# joguinhoC: questionable little projects
-Simple, rudimentary, sketchy and abecedarian minigames made when I was learning C for Windows.
+Simple, rudimentary, sketchy and abecedarian programs made when I was learning C for Windows.

-    The worst programming pratices are here.
+    Some of the worst programming pratices are here.